The Year of Second Chances

 Welcome back to the Circular Journey Cafe.
-I'm so happy you're here because I have some exciting news to share.
-I wish I could shout it from the mountaintops, but we're in short supply of those at the coast.
-Without mountain tops, the elevations of the 600 block of Castle Street will suffice, if you'll join me, that is.
+I’m so happy you’re here, because I have some exciting news to share.
+I wish I could shout it from the mountaintops—but coastal living doesn’t offer many of those.
+So instead, the towering heights of the 600 block of Castle Street will have to do, if you’ll join me that is.

 "Finally!" exclaimed Princess Amy, my imaginary critic and part-time life coach.
 Her tiara was practically vibrating with excitement.
 "We can dust off our press credentials and get back to what we do best."